Geraldkigotho/NLP-tweet-sentiment-project/README.md

 **Observation**

-- The most frequently occurring emotion is `Neutral emotion`, with a count of  more than 5000, followed by positive emotion with more than 2500 counts, then negative emotions with more than 500 counts and finally I can't tell with below 200 counts.
+- The most frequently occurring emotion is `Neutral emotion`, with a count of  more than 5000, followed by positive emotion with more than 2500 counts.
+Negative emotions with more than 500 counts and finally I can't tell with below 200 counts.

 - There is a noticeable disparity between the counts of No emotion toward brand or product (5338) and the other emotions, with Positive emotion being the next most frequent at 2527, and Negative emotion at 570.